 What if I have to cancel an appointment?

 We will cover this in our contract.
-Usually if you give me more than 24 hours’ notice there will be no charge but less than this means you will be liable to pay 50% of our agreed session fee.
+Usually if you give me more than 24 hours’ notice there will be no charge but less than this means you will be liable to pay the full session fee.